 WHERE: United States

 NUMBER OF VICTIMS: 49 (and possibly more than 90)

-He was known at the “Green River Killer” and he haunted the Pacific Northwest for over 20 years.
-Ridgway’s prime targets were helpless sex workers and female runaways from the Seattle area who he typically strangled by hand before burying their bodies along the Green River or in nearby forests.
-Most of the time he would return to his victims’ bodies to have sex with them.
-It wasn’t until 2001 that DNA profiling eventually revealed his identity in connection with the murders of four women.
-Ridgway was convicted for the murders of 49 women, though he confessed to killing more than twice that amount.
-Today he’s imprisoned at a high security federal prison in Colorado.
+Ridgway, known as the “Green River Killer”, haunted the Pacific Northwest for over 20 years.
+Ridgway’s prime targets were sex workers and female runaways from the Seattle area whom he typically strangled before burying their bodies along the Green River or in nearby forests.
+He would frequently return to his victims’ bodies to have sex with their corpses.

 Ridgway’s first victim was believed to be a 16-year-old girl who went missing from her foster home in 1982.
 For the next two years, he went on to kill over 40 women, many of them sex workers and runaways.
 The police made several attempts at trying to pin him down as the culprit, but they didn’t have enough evidence to link Ridgway to the murder scenes.

 It wasn’t until 2001 that DNA profiling finally connected Ridgway to the murders of four women.
 A subsequent investigation revealed more victims.
 Ridgway was convicted for the murders of 49 women, though he confessed to killing more than twice that amount.
 He remains imprisoned at a high security federal prison in Colorado to this day, where he was sentenced to life with no chance of parole.